-Scenarios can be used in the ideation phase as well as at the usability-testing phase of the design project.
-This will help in figuring how the user will use a product, when will it be used, how close to the requirement are the design specifications, among other questions.
-Sometimes, it beneficial to recruit different researchers to define personas and the one who maps Scenarios as knowing the users first-hand or having had an interaction with them could bias the researchers to map the Scenarios that they perceive as key for the users but which may not be the case.
+Scenarios can be used at the ideation phase as well as at the usability-testing phase of the design project.
+This will help in figuring how the user will use a product, when will it be used, how close to requirement are the design specifications, among other questions.
+Sometimes, it beneficial to recruit different researchers to define personas and the one who map scenarios as knowing the users first-hand or having had an interaction with them could bias the researchers to map the scenarios that they perceive as key for the users but which may not be the case.

 Advantages of Scenarios